NBA trade rumors: Latest news on deals, contracts

 Check back for updates as the trade deadline approaches.

-• The Miami Heat are looking for ways to keep forward Okaro White and have explored trading forward Derrick Williams.
-(Miami Herald)

-• The Bulls and Celtics will rekindle trade talks centered on Jimmy Butler, according to league executives.
-(Chicago Tribune)
+• The New York Knicks have continued to pursue a trade of Carmelo Anthony for Cleveland Cavaliers forward Kevin Love, but the Cavaliers have no interest in a trade at this time.
+(Ramona Shelburne and Marc Stein, ESPN)

-• The Philadelphia 76ers have signed rookie Chasson Randle to a three-year deal.
+• The Spurs have signed center Joel Anthony to a second 10-day contract.
+(Spurs)

+• The Hornets plan to sign center Mike Tobey from the D-League team in Greensboro to a 10-day contract.
 (Shams Charania, The Vertical)

-• Jimmer Fredette has not decided whether he will remain in China for an extended period of time.
-He is currently a member of the China Basketball Association's Shanghai Sharks.
-“I hope to have some good options when the offseason comes — that's the hope for me and for my family,” Fredette said.
-“I think we've put ourselves in a good position to have some good options everywhere in the world and we'll see what happens.
-China's been fun, it's been great.”
-(Jay Yeomans, Deseret News)
+• Wilson Chandler wants the Nuggets to trade him.
+Chandler, 29, came to Denver in the Carmelo Anthony trade six years ago.
+(Sam Amick, USA Today)

+• The Nuggets are trying to determine what they could get in return for Emmanuel Mudiay and multiple draft picks.
+They aren't in a hurry to trade him though, and might not find enough interest.
+(Zach Lowe, ESPN)